mbadwa/DevOps-Projects/vprofile-project-aws-LiftAndShift/Lift and Shift Vprofile app.md

 To retrieve any instance user data in order to verify the scripts, you can paste this URL on your ssh terminal of any connected instance:
 *curl* http://169.254.169.254/latest/user-data

-### Backend services mapping using Route 53 (Private DNS Setup)
+### Backend services mapping using Route 53 (Private/Public DNS Setup)

-To join your DNS hosting service with AWS and create an SSL certificate using ACM, go [here](/vprofile-project-aws-LiftAndShift/Creating%20an%20SSL%20Certificate%20in%20AWS.md).
+To join your DNS hosting service with AWS and create an SSL certificate using Amazon Certificate Manager (ACM), go [here](/vprofile-project-aws-LiftAndShift/Creating%20an%20SSL%20Certificate%20in%20AWS.md).

 1. Go to *Route 53* > *Create hosted zone*
 2. *Type*, select *Private hosted zone*